argumentcomputer/lurk-beta/spec/soundness-notes.md

 clearer.
 Since the example includes counter-factual representation different from those Lurk actually uses, we will use a notional hash function whose hash digests we will simply declare here for example purposes.

-Suppose Lurk had only two expresion types, Number (field element) and Cons (pair).
+Suppose Lurk had only two expression types, Number (field element) and Cons (pair).
 We might imagine we could then represent Numbers literally, and use binary hashes to produce pairs -- using a single field element for values of either type.
 We certainly could produce such data.
 For example the pair `(1 .
 2)` might be produced by computing `H(1, 2)` where `H` is our hash function.
 For sake of example, assume `H(1, 2) = 98765`.
 We could then produce a new value resulting